28 Apr

 Latest News

-Posted by: Yen Chi (Frank) Feng
+Posted by: Yen (Frank) Feng

 On April 18, Canada’s national banking regulator, the Office of the Superintendent of Financial Institutions (OSFI), released its second Annual Risk Outlook (ARO), outlining what it believes are the most significant headwinds facing the Canadian financial system – and what the regulator plans on doing about it.